 If you are interested in volunteering in our school district, we encourage you to contact the school of your choice to see what opportunities are available.
 To learn more about individual school activities, please contact individual schools.
 All volunteers must complete an application before volunteering.
+The volunteer application is available on the Volunteer webpage on the district website.
 Volunteer applicants must have a background check cleared before they can volunteer.
-Please allow two weeks for notification that your application has been approved.
+Please allow at least two weeks for notification that your application has been approved.
 Board Policy IICC